MTG/sms-tools/software/models/README.txt

-The content in this directory is code for all the spectral models
+This directory includes the code for all the spectral models.